Public Participation in the Meetings of the Board of Education

 Testimony during the public hearing, including any visual or audio presentations, will be limited to three (3) minutes.
 The Board expects that any testimony, including visual or audio presentations, be delivered with the decorum and respect appropriate to the conduct of the public’s business.

-Speakers are requested to provide twelve (12) copies of their testimony for distribution to Board members and staff at the hearing.
+Speakers are requested to provide an electronic version of their testimony to email@example.com for distribution to Board members and staff at the hearing.
 Written testimony will be posted to the appropriate part of the online agenda following the meeting as it is part of the public record maintained by the Board Office.
 Testimony will not be edited before posting online—no personal information will be removed.
 It is recommended that written testimony submitted at the public hearing only include the constituent’s name.

-Pre-registration opens three weeks prior to a public hearing and closes one day before.
-A complete list of upcoming hearings can be found on BoardDocs.
+A complete list of public hearings can be found on BoardDocs.

 Public Hearing Written Testimony submitted via email or USPS mail